wcfrobert/wthisj/README.md

 **"Polar Moment of Inertia" ($J_c$)**

 $J_c$ is often referred to as a "section property analogous to polar moment of inertia".
 There are many design tables and formulas to help you calculate J. Rather than providing a big table of formulas, let's go through the derivations step-by-step.
-The calculation procedure for J is vaguely reminiscent of calculating section properties with the composite area formulas and parallel axis theorem, with a few idiosyncrasies that I will highlight.
+The calculation procedure for J is very similar to calculating section properties with the composite area formulas and parallel axis theorem, with a few idiosyncrasies that I will highlight.
 Before proceeding further, I'll assume a basic understanding of [second moment of area](https://en.wikipedia.org/wiki/Second_moment_of_area) and related concepts.

 $$I = \sum{ (I_i+A_id_i^2)}$$

-First, we break the 3-D shear section into individual rectangular areas:
+First, we break the 3-D shear section into individual rectangular areas, then:

 * For the areas highlighted green, we add up its $I_x$ and $I_y$ as well as any $Ad^2$ terms.
 I think of this area as the "**web**".
 * For the areas highlighted blue, we calculate only its $A d^2$ term and ignore the rest.
 I think of this area as the "**flange**".